hpanno/FDOP2012/README.md

 <br>-Remove the top two strings of text that were used to format the data.
 <br>-Save as a .txt file for import.

-<br><br>5.
-Importing Edited Weather data
+<br><br><b>5.
+Importing Edited Weather data<b/>
 <br>-From the Data Menu> Select ‘Import’> Select ‘New FW9 Files’> Select your .txt file> Import.

-<br><br>6.
-Searching for Anomalies in the data
+<br><br><b>6.
+Searching for Anomalies in the data<b/>
 <br>- Once you have a complete weather database it is important to examine the data for anything that may not be accurate.
 Poor quality data is due to either human error in entering in daily weather observations or mechanical errors at the RAWS stations itself.
 Things to look out for:
-<br>- Do the values make sense?
+-Do the values make sense?
 For example, if the temperature was recorded being 100 degrees in December, there may be a problem.
-<br>- Repetitive values for any variable.
+-Repetitive values for any variable.
 In my case there was an occurrence of a Relative Humidity of 4 for about three months straight.
 While this may be possible, it is highly unlikely that this is accurate.
-<br>- Are there any missing SOW (State of the Weather)?
+-Are there any missing SOW (State of the Weather)?
 If so, consider the time of the year and the SOW of days before and after the date you are determining to give you insight as to what the SOW for that day is likely to be.
-<br>- If you find data that is not accurate or that which yield values that seem to be outrageous you can use some of the resources below to fill in the gaps and/or verify or edit the values.
+-If you find data that is not accurate or that which yield values that seem to be outrageous you can use some of the resources below to fill in the gaps and/or verify or edit the values.
 If there is no data to fix the issues you find, you will have to omit the records.
 If this happens to be the case state in the FDOP that there was an omissions of records due to poor quality data.

 <h4>Fire</h4>

-<hr>1.
-Download fire data from:
+<hr><b>1.
+Download fire data from:<b/>

 <br>https://fam.nwcg.gov/fam-web/kcfast/mnmenu.htm

 <br>Select Fire> Standard Extract> Enter in Region/Forest and date range

-<br><br>2.
-Importing Fire Data:
+<br><br><b>2.
+Importing Fire Data:<b/>
 <br>-From the Data Menu> import>Select from drop down menu ‘USFS’> Select ‘Raw Files’> Select your .raw file
 <br>-Region:Unit:Discovery Date:Fire Number:Acerage:Fire Name:Cause:Latitude:Longitude

-<br><br>3.
-Obtain LE-66 Data:
+<br><br><b>3.
+Obtain LE-66 Data:<b/>
 <br>-Create an excel spread sheet for your 10 years worth of data.
 <br>-The LE-66 data is stored in on the (F:) drive so you need to be connected to the VPN in order to get access.
 	(F:)>data>prevent>Prevention>STATS3421

-<br><br>4.
-Preparing LE-66 Data:
+<br><br><b>4.
+Preparing LE-66 Data:<b/>
 <br>-Create columns for date, incident number, cause, comments, latitude, longitude and copy and populate the fields.
 <br>- Save this file as a .txt for import.
 <br>- Make sure the date has been formatted correctly YYYYMMDD (right click>format cells)
 <br>- Change all cause codes (refer to FDOP for conversion chart)
 <br>-Make sure all the years are correct.
 In my experience, I found incidents for 2005 in the 2004 LE-66 stat document, so correct as necessary.
-<br>-Cause will be represented by a letter, number, or a combination of both.
+-Cause will be represented by a letter, number, or a combination of both.
 For the years 2009-2012 there is a document on the (f:) that will have a description for each letter/number value.
 	(F:)>data>prevent>Prevention>STATS3421>2009 and after log cover causes.doc
   I created another spread sheet in order to edit just the data from 2009-2012.
 Once I had this data isolated I performed a filter function on the ‘cause’ column.
 Using this function I isolated each variable and replaced it with the cause description.
 For the data 2002-2008 refer to
 	(F:)>data>prevent>Prevention>STATS3421>log cover causes.doc
 when performing your filter to find and replace the cause variables.

-<br><br>5.
-Additional Editing for LE-66 Data:
+<br><br><b>5.
+Additional Editing for LE-66 Data:<b/>
 <br>-If you do not need your lat and long data to be in DD, then disregard the following instructions..
 <br>-The lat and long data I gathered from the LE-66 STATS were in different formats i.e. DMS, DM, and were also in different variations of each format.
 <br>-I created ‘working data’ columns of lat and long in order to apply excel formulas to convert these formats all into DD (the format in which my mapping platform of choice required for import).